zengineering/zengineering.github.io/_posts/2018-07-22-threads-in-pytest.md

     # assert something
 ```

+This caused some very mysterious deadlock, with the test/producer waiting on the queue to be emptied by a thread that has thrown an exception and will never return.
-This caused some very mysterious deadlock, which led me down the dark road of deleting caches, running in a new virtualenv, on a different machine, etc.
+Before realizing this, I ventured down the dark road of deleting caches, running in a new virtualenv, on a different machine, etc.
-Finally, I ran the function in its normal context outside of pytest and saw the exception being raised, whih led to a quick fix.
+Finally, I ran the function in its normal context outside of pytest and saw the exception being raised, which led to a quick fix.

+### Conclusion
 So far as I've read there's not a lot of threading support built into pytest.
-It would be nice to at least see the exceptions being raised, in non-main threads, though, and save a healthy bit of sanity.
+It would be nice to at least see the exceptions being raised in non-main threads, or just fail the test entirely.
+This issue aside, I'd still highly recommend pytest.